 Conducting A Data Protection Impact Assessment

-Regular readers of our blog will have seen us mention the importance of conducting a Data Protection Impact Assessment (DPIA) to ensure compliance with the UK GDPR.
+Regular readers of 43Legal’s blog will have seen us mention the importance of conducting a Data Protection Impact Assessment (DPIA) to ensure compliance with the UK GDPR.
 Understanding what a DPIA is and how to undertake one correctly is important, not only in terms of risk management, but for maintaining trust and confidence with your organisation’s stakeholders, including investors, partners, and customers.

 Defining a Data Protection Impact Assessment